0x80/typed-firestore-react/README.md

 } as const;
 ```

-Then in a component you would do something like this:
+Below is an example of how to use the hooks in a component:

 ```ts
 import { useDocument } from "@typed-firestore/react";